Tracari/MechaCar_Statistical_Analysis/README.md

 ## Overview

-AutosRUS wants to incorporate data analytics in their automotive manufacturing decision making process.
-The head analyst on data analyst team for AutosRUs, has been tasked with performing retrospective analysis on historical performance data  & analytical verification and validation of current automotive specifications and study design. but needs learn R to perform the statistical tests.
-This project is an introduction to r programming language, which will be applied to a preexisting understanding of statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
-This analysis will include the conclusions to visualizations, outcomes to statistical tests, and an interpretation of the results.
-By the end of this module these statistical concepts will be used to create a recommended, customized, statistical study for MechaCar Manufacturer.
+An automotive manufacturing company, MechaCar, wants to incorporate data analytics in their manufacturing decision making process.
+Using R programming language, performing retrospective analysis on historical performance data, and analytical verification & validation of current automotive specifications and study design, statistical testing will be applied to a series of datasets from various automotive industry lines.
+This analysis will include the conclusions to visualizations, outcomes of statistical tests, and an interpretation of the results.
+Evalution using these statistical concepts will be used to create recommended future statistical studies for MechaCar Manufacturer to incorporate.

 ### Data Environment:
 - R